 The expected loss rates are based on the payment profiles of sales over a period of 36 months before 30 June 2022 and the corresponding historical credit losses experienced within this period.
-The historical loss rate has been adjusted to reflect current and forward looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
-The Group has identified the annual gross domestic product (GDP) rate and average prime lending rate to be the most relevant factors and accordingly, adjusts the historical loss rates based on expected changes in these factors.
+The historical loss rate has been adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
+The Group has identified the annual gross domestic product (GDP) rate, average prime lending rate, inflation rate and unemployment rate to be the most relevant factors and accordingly, adjusts the historical loss rates based on expected changes in these factors.